romiisromie/DermoSense-Pro/README.md

 ## Repository

-This repository contains a web prototype of the doctor dashboard and mobile interface.
+This repository contains a web prototype of the doсtor dashboard and mobile interface.

 ### Technologies